 - possessive

 The lesson pairs with a provided graphic organizer.
-Students listen to the first part of the video to hear the definition of pronouns.
+Students listen to the first part of the video to hear the definition of interjections.
 When instructed to do so, students pause the video and complete their organizers.
 Finally, students watch the remainder of the video to check their answers.

-Guess the Location
+Activity #2 – Guess the Location

 Have students think of a place they like to visit.
 On a piece of paper, students list things they would see, hear, taste, touch, or smell at this place.
 The list needs to contain all nouns.
 For example, if the location was the beach, the student might list sand, sunshine, shells, wind, umbrella, towel, castle, shovel, bucket, and salt.